ppkgtmm/go-now/README.md

 # go now

-A simple web application acting as a recommended travel destination catalog.
-Users can find places to travel in each season or randomly pick a place with randomization feature.
+A vacation venue catalog where travel destinations are categorized by season their best to be visited in.
+Alternatively, there is destination randomization feature to help come up with faster.
 This project was built to help learning about responsive front-end web development using React JS.
 There were some back-end work like connecteing to a cloud storage to retrive image metadata (URL) involved.
 The data, displayed in the website, was manually collected from various sites.
 I started the project and completed it in the first half of 2020 but found that there were many things I could improve.
 So, I decided to refactor the project and use helping tools to save time and effort.
 The latest version of project is built using

 -   Create React App
 -   Redux